nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 222
 00:12:53,665 --> 00:12:59,490
-[SPEAKER_01]: The one example that Kevin had, we were able to get a resale certificate on.
+[SPEAKER_01]: The only example that Kevin had, we were able to get a resale certificate on.

 223
 00:12:59,470 --> 00:13:01,406